Irritable Bowel Movement (IBS)

 - A blood test to check for problems like coeliac disease

-- Refer you to a hospital for further tests if they cannot determine whether the cause of your symptoms are IBS or another underlying medical condition
+- Refer you to a hospital for further tests if they cannot determine whether the cause of your symptoms is IBS or another underlying medical condition

 - Refer you to a dietician or specialist for further advice on diet and lifestyle changes as well as other treatments to try